kevinko1788/SurferCount/README.md

 ------------ | -------------
 <img src="./Images/Masked_Image.png" width="500" align="left" />|	<img src="./Images/Final_Image.png" width="500" align="left" />

-Now that you just need to put text on the image using cv2.putText as your will!
+Now you just need to put text on the image using cv2.putText as your will!

 ```python